Meno a Kwena is a hidden gem of a camp. Perched on a rocky clifftop above the Boteti River overlooking the Makgadikgadi Pans National Park, Botswana.

 Safaris

 If you can drag your eyes away from the view; hop on a game drive to find desert-adapted animals.
 Unique to this area of Botswana.
-There’s antelope with comically twisted horns and desert elephants.
-The rumble of hooves heralds the arrival of Africa’s second-largest migration.
-A spectacle of 30 000 zebra and wildebeest migrate across the Makgadikgadi Pans; alongside a scattering of other wildlife.
+There are antelopes with comically twisted horns and desert elephants.
+The rumble of hooves heralds the arrival of Africa’s second largest migration.
+A spectacle of 30,000 zebra and wildebeest migrate across the Makgadikgadi Pans; alongside a scattering of other wildlife.

 When is a good time to go:

 Meno a Kwena is open all year round.
-The zebra congregate at the river during the dry season (but this cannot be guaranteed!).
+The zebra congregate at the river during the dry season.
 Game viewing is excellent in all seasons.
 Below is a rough guide to the seasons.
 Bear in mind in April / May and October / November, the weather is variable.

 All Year:

-Full-day and half-day game drives into Makgadikgadi Pans National Park.
+Full and half day game drives into Makgadikgadi Pans National Park.

 Cultural walks with the Kalahari Bushmen.